JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Query-Processors.md

   dnr:server <http://localhost:3030/dataset> .
 ```

 The above specifies a Query Processor which passes the queries to the SPARQL engine of the specified Fuseki store.
-See [[UserGuide/Configuration/Storage Providers|Configuration API - Storage Providers]] for more detail on configuring storage providers.
+See [[Configuration API - Storage Providers|UserGuide-Configuration-Storage-Providers]] for more detail on configuring storage providers.

 ## Simple Query Processor